blender/blender/doc/python_api/rst/info_quickstart.rst

 * Blender uses Python 3.x; some 3rd party extensions are not available yet.

-* The interactive console is great for testing one-liners, It also has autocompleation so you can inspect the api quickly.
+* The interactive console is great for testing one-liners, It also has autocompletion so you can inspect the api quickly.

 * Button tool tips show Python attributes and operator names.